nachoesmite/vlab1/probes/README.md

       2. Service is exposed on port: *4000*
    7. Configure probes and resource for your dictionary.
       1. You'll need to configure both a readiness and liveliness probes using `/api/v1/healthz`
    8. Setup an HPA on your dictionary pod.
-Set the target to 30% cpu.
+Set the target to 30% cpu and max 5 replicas
 3. Provision your *Dictionary* deployment and service and HorizontalPodAutoscaler
 4. Verify your deployment, service and hpa are happy!
 5. Verify you can get a list of words from the dictionary service (/api/v1/words)